jamesfeng2009/mcp-server-flomo/README.md

 - Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `write_note` - Create new text notes
-  - Takes title and content as required parameters
+  - Takes content as required parameter
-  - Stores note in server state
+  - Sends the note content to flomo API

 ### Prompts
 - `summarize_notes` - Generate a summary of all stored notes